Trampolines and algebraic Fibonacci in Rust

 }

-}Nothing magical happens here:
+}Despite the name, nothing magical happens here:

-Done(value)→ computation finishedMore(next_step)→ keep going
+Done(value)→ computation finishedMore(step)→ keep going

 The loop replaces recursion.